 Back to School Favorite Meals

-Great thing about homeschooling is that you can have three favorite meals on the first day of school.
-For us that equals to each child picking out a favorite through the day.
+The great thing about homeschooling is that you can have three favorite meals on the first day of school.
+For us, that equals to each child picking out a favorite throughout the day.
 Breakfast, lunch, and supper.

 Back to Homeschool Party